GrammarViz2/grammarviz2_site/content/anomaly/experience-a2.md

 - **Avoid exact periodic tiling** of a short excerpt (e.g. repeating ecg0606 verbatim).
 HOT-SAX can degenerate (very long run, zero discords reported) when every cycle is an exact clone; the 50k/100k rows above tile **chfdbchf15** with a tiny per-cycle drift instead.
 - **Top positions may differ** on long tiled runs even when both algorithms find a valid discord — different search spaces, not necessarily a bug.

-For reproducibility notes and caveats, see the [conformance README benchmark section](https://github.com/jMotif/jmotif-conformance#rra-vs-hot-sax-wall-clock-informative-not-conformance) (regenerate with `./scripts/bench_rra_hotsax.sh --update-readme`).
+For reproducibility and the full benchmark tables, see the [conformance README](https://github.com/jMotif/jmotif-conformance#rra-vs-hot-sax-wall-clock-informative-not-conformance) (regenerate with `./scripts/bench_rra_hotsax.sh --update-readme`).

 ## 3. Auxiliary files